When to use this Format

-- Skip not Properly Formatted Rows - if this option is enabled, the system skips rows which do not conform to the keu=value format specification.
+Skip not Properly Formatted Rows: if this option is enabled, the system skips rows that do not conform to the key=value format specification.

 preprocessor.
 Read more about using the preprocessor to modify the contents of the source document.

-- Date and Time Format - a format for timestamps (date & time).
+Date and Time Format: a Format for timestamps (date & time).

-- Date Format - a format for date (date only, no time).
+Date Format: a Format for date (date only, no time).

-- Time Format - a format for time (time only, no date).
+Time Format: a Format for time (time only, no date).

-- Parse Dates - if this option is enabled, and the date or time value is not recognized as one of the formats defined above, Integrator will try to parse it using one of the well-known date & time formats.
+Parse Dates: if this option is enabled, and the date or time value is not recognized as one of the Formats defined above, Etlworks Integrator will try to parse it using one of the well-known date & time Formats.

-- Trim Strings - if this option is enabled, Integrator will trim leading and trailing white-spaces from the value.
+Trim Strings: if this option is enabled, Etlworks Integrator will trim leading and trailing white spaces from the value.

-- Treat 'null' as null - if this option is enabled, Integrator will treat string values equal to 'null' as actual nulls (no value).
+Treat 'null' as null: if this option is enabled, Etlworks Integrator will treat string values equal to 'null' as actual nulls (no value).

-- Encode CLOB fields using Base64 - if this option is enabled (default), Integrator will encode fields with the CLOB data type using Base64 algorithm.
+Encode CLOB fields using Base64: if this option is enabled (default), Etlworks Integrator will encode fields with the CLOB data type using the Base64 algorithm.